jy-src/iwosan/README.md

 > I'm still working on the frontend

 ## Back-end
- This is a RESTful API developed for a technical test.
+ This is a RESTful API developed using NodeJs, Express and MongoDB.
 It serves as a guide for understanding the API's functionality, endpoints, and usage

 ### Table of Contents
 - Installation